tulir/maulu/README.md

 # mau\Lu
 This is a fairly simple URL shortening backend written in Go.
 The first versions also contain support for a frontend.
 The code at commit #3fc7b2d002af1da81af6a5cf2d69e8ddac415a69 is confirmed to work with a basic HTML-only frontend.
-The code at commit #c3b7919f47278ebf68cfe17db1f8278eab9f6d96 has support for more advanced file serving, but was never actually tested.

 I'll make a proper frontend soon™